vileider/year2_fixed/guests_notes/Notees_abour_placemne_with_team.md

-Jem said he would like to get a team of people to sort out technicak issues not just programming.
+Jem said he would like to get a team of people to sort out technique issues not just programming.

 We will not have docuemnetation
 We will nee to find data and documentation.